YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For example, if a patient has progressive androgenetic hair loss, the discussion may include finasteride before or after a hair transplant.
 If minoxidil is appropriate, I may discuss oral minoxidil before or after surgery.
 Vitamins do not replace those conversations.

-The same applies to PRP and exosomes after a hair transplant.
+The same is true for PRP and exosomes after a hair transplant.
 I see these as supportive options in selected cases.
 The patient should understand what each support is meant to do.
 Confusion begins when everything is sold as a growth guarantee.

 Can taking too many supplements create risks?

 Yes.
-More is not automatically better.
+More is not better by default.
 This is true in graft numbers, and it is also true in supplements.
-Some products can affect bleeding tendency, stomach tolerance, blood pressure, sleep, liver metabolism, or interactions with medication.
+Iron, selenium, vitamin A, high-dose vitamin E, fish oil, and herbal blends are not all harmless just because they are sold without a prescription.
+Some products can affect bleeding tendency, stomach tolerance, blood pressure, sleep, liver metabolism, lab results, or interactions with medication.

-Before surgery, I want to know everything the patient takes.
+Before surgery, I check everything the patient takes.
 This includes vitamins, herbal products, fish oil, sports supplements, hormone related products, hair formulas, blood thinning medication, acne medication, antidepressants, and blood pressure medication.
 A product can look harmless and still matter medically.

 Supplement planning should sit beside medication before a hair transplant.
 The patient should not hide products from the surgeon, and the surgeon should not give the same instruction to every patient without checking the medical context.